Smile-SA/hots/doc/source/developer.rst

 ===================================

-This chapter is a kind of unstructured "howto" that states the various development and maintenance rules for the :term:`cots` project.
+This chapter is a kind of unstructured "howto" that states the various development and maintenance rules for the :term:`hots` project.
 The poor man's quality assurance plan.

 This chapter is opened to be restructured in the future.